okkevaneck/prospr/docs/source/api.rst

 Properties
 ~~~~~~~~~~
-Each property can be directly called in Python as an attribute, and via a
+In Python, each property can be directly called in Python as an attribute.
+A
-specific function when using the C++ core.
-Each property below has both
+method needs to be called when using the C++ core.
+Each property is described
-described.
+below and shows how to access it for both languages.

     | **changes**
     |     The number of amino acids placed so far.